Electronics Recycling

 In a Nutshell

-Unlike traditional items you can recycle at home - electronics require special consideration when recycled.
+Unlike traditional items you can deposit in single-stream recycling - electronics require special consideration when recycled.
 Computers, cell phones, and televisions contain toxic heavy metals such as lead, cadmium, and mercury and should not be disposed of in a landfill or home recycling bin.
-Recycling electronics reduces pollution, because new materials are not created, and allows for the reuse of undamaged parts of discarded items.
+Computers and mobile devices also contain personal information and should be recycled with an entity that offers secure data destruction.

 Practical Solution